neocompounder/cneo-contract/README.md

 This is to ensure that it will not be profitable for an attacker to move the `bNEO-GAS` pool in anticipation of the `compound` call on the next block.
 Initially, `compoundPeriod` will be set to `1 week`.
 This can be set to `1 day` or even smaller depending on the eventual growth of `cNEO`.

+### Exit Fee

+NeoCompounder applies an exit fee of `0.5%` to `cNEO` burn operations to ensure that it is not profitable for an attacker to enter `cNEO` immediately before compounding and exit immediately after.

 ### Voting